-Early in their careers, both of them realized they would have to look up to some older players from which they can learn.
-Kemp said they emulated and in some way, patterned their game by watching Karl Malone and John Stockton with whom they often faced in their careers.
+Early in their careers, both realized they would have to look up to some older players from which they can learn.
+In some way, Kemp said they emulated and patterned their game by watching Karl Malone and John Stockton whom they often faced in their careers.
 Of course, they would add their flare to the game, but they studied these two the most.

-Kemp also mentioned some other players that he and Payton looked up and admired playing against throughout the years.
-They had a tough time
+Kemp also mentioned some other players that he and Payton looked up to and admired playing against throughout the years.

-In recent years, the duo of Chris Paul and Blake Griffin, while playing on the Clippers, reminded a lot of fans of the times when Kemp and Payton ruled the NBA.
+In recent years, the duo of Chris Paul and Blake Griffin, while playing on the Clippers, reminded many fans of the times when Kemp and Payton ruled the NBA.
 Kemp said he followed them a lot and thought they were a good duo before they both left the Clippers.